top of page

 Exclusively breastfed infants have demonstrated more significant reduction in crying time.
 However, the available evidence on the effectiveness of probiotics in formula-fed and caesarean-born infants is limited (3).

-This is a meta-analysis so a review overall, and so while it would seem there is not one probiotioc that can be recommended over another until there is more research done, you will find some probiotics such as Lactobaccillus. reuteri and Lactobaccillus rhamnosus: GG (LGG) have been studied MORE so there is more evidence linking them to improving colic in babies.
+This is a meta-analysis so a review overall, and so while it would seem there is not one probiotic that can be recommended over another until there is more research done, you will find some probiotics such as Lactobaccillus. reuteri and Lactobaccillus rhamnosus: GG (LGG) have been studied MORE so there is more evidence linking these probiotics to improving colic in babies.

 Lactobaccillus reuteri and colic relief: